amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ---
 layout: post
-title: Let's Get Rich With {quantmod} And R!
-Rich With Market Knowledge!
+title: Let's Get Rich!
+See how {quantmod} And R Can Enrich Your Knowledge Of The Financial Markets!
 category: Machine Learning
 tags: exploring modeling visualizing
 year: 2014